orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 What type of information is stored on player?
 Things like: Preferences, interested in these fields, these types of knowledge trees already unlocked (can autogenerate these to some extent?).

-Other IDE functionality:
-- A generating file with some syntax of some alternate language with intermediate code snippets which aren't interfering with the syntax.
 - Server discovery with possibilities of some community driven setup.
 So discovering ways of discovering other servers.
 	- auto-join local server if last logout was there. per device, allow to (goto position of this device)
 	- non-local servers you'd join via the menu, with a last visited on this instance? or in general.